 Without Dan’s knowledge, Carter and Dan’s 18-year-old daughter, the independent-minded college student Alex (Scarlett Johansson), begin an affair.

 And as if that wasn’t enough, both Dan and Carter will soon have to deal with more unexpected upheavals in the corporate world.

 Does In Good Company sound gritty?

-Maybe it does, but in fact it’s anything but.
+Maybe it does, even though it’s anything but.

 Paul Weitz, who also wrote the screenplay, has come up with another featherweight morality tale.
-What’s different this time around is that unlike the reactionary, manipulative About a Boy, in which Hugh Grant becomes a Real Man once he unearths his deep-buried fatherly instincts and discovers the joys of monogamy, In Good Company is, however surprisingly, an amiable effort peppered with moments of genuine humor and pathos.
+What’s different this time around is that unlike About a Boy, in which Hugh Grant becomes a Real Man once he unearths his deep-buried fatherly instincts and discovers the joys of monogamy, the amiable In Good Company is, however surprisingly, peppered with moments of genuine humor and pathos.

 That’s in large part thanks to Dennis Quaid and, particularly, Topher Grace as, respectively, the corporate dinosaur and the corporate barracuda.
 These two actors play off of each other remarkably well, while imparting a level of warmth and honesty to their characters that goes way beyond what is required either by the script or by Weitz’s at times clunky direction.

-Indeed, Quaid and Grace are so good – and so is Malcolm McDowell in a cameo as a Rupert Murdoch-ish corporate ogre and the embodiment of everything wrong with capitalism – that even the absurdly contrived finale fails to dispel the many authentic moments In Good Company has to offer.
+Indeed, Quaid and Grace are so good – and so is Malcolm McDowell in a cameo as a Rupert Murdoch-ish corporate ogre – that even the absurdly contrived finale fails to dispel the many authentic moments In Good Company has to offer.

 Direction & Screenplay: Paul Weitz.